New Neurons Born in Adult Rat Cortex

 giving birth to new, widely scattered small cells, called

-interneurons, that make and secrete GABA
+interneurons, that make and secrete GABA, a

 neurotransmitter that dampens neuronal activity.
 The new